 On 1 August 2017, new regulations came into force regarding measures against money laundering and terrorist financing.
 In these pages we provide information about what firms in the financial industry need to do to comply with the new regulations.

-There are primarily two laws in Sweden that regulate the prevention of money laundering.
+In Sweden, there are two main laws that regulate combating money laundering.

-The Money Laundering and Terrorist Financing (Prevention) Act (Anti-Money Laundering Act) contains the administrative regulations that apply to firms within certain sectors.
-The objective of the regulations is to prevent firms from being used for money laundering or terrorist financing.
+The Money Laundering and Terrorist Financing (Prevention) Act (the Anti-Money Laundering Act) is the administrative framework applying to firms in certain sectors.
+The purpose of the regulations is to prevent firms from being used for money laundering and terrorist financing.

-Firms that are subject to the Anti-Money Laundering Act are responsible for duly reporting suspected instances of money laundering or terrorist financing in their operations to the Financial Intelligence Unit of the Swedish National Police Board.
-Reports should follow the instructions set out by the Financial Intelligence Unit.
-Firms may contact the Financial Intelligence Unit at email@example.com or by telephone at +46 (0)10 56 368 00.
+Firms that are subject to the Anti-Money Laundering Act are responsible for reporting, without delay, suspected money laundering or terrorist financing in their operations to the Financial Intelligence Unit within the Swedish Police.
+Reporting shall be done as instructed by the Financial Intelligence Unit.
+Firms can contact the Financial Intelligence Unit by e-mailing email@example.com or calling 010-56 368 00.

-FI's assignment is to exercise supervision of the financial firms that are subject to the Anti-Money Laundering Act to ensure they comply with the rules set out there which prevent them from being used for money laundering.
+Finansinspektionen's task is to supervise the financial firms that are subject to the Anti-Money Laundering Act to ensure their compliance with the rules set out therein to prevent them from being used for money laundering.